BetterBuiltFool/event_handler/README.md

     ...
 ```

-In this example, pressing the "o" key will activate both functions, even though func2 asks for Ctrl+z.
+In this example, pressing the "o" key will activate both functions, even though func2 asks for Ctrl+Z.

 Binds may be reassigned at any time.